 We ask that posts focus on any topic related to social justice education.
-Posts are accepted in a variety of formats (video, sound, image, etc.); however, we ask that traditional text posts be limited to 1,200 words in length.
+Posts are accepted in a variety of formats (video, sound, image, etc.); however, we ask that traditional text posts be limited to no more than 1,500 words in length (the average is between 800 and 1200 words).
 For a complete list of guidelines, see the Author Guidelines below.

 Not sure what you can contribute?
 Consider these guiding questions: